 For the viscous term $\partial_y^2 \omega$ , they should follow from the boundary conditions (2.14).
 To derive them, the integrals are first discretized by a fifth-order local quadrature formula.
 To preserve accuracy, $\omega$ is expanded locally into its Taylor polynomial form, and the contribution of the k-dependent exponential factor is included using numerical algorithms for gamma functions from the BOOST.MATH library.
-In order to solve the two resulting square linear systems efficiently, a parallel shared memory direct solver based on sparse LU factorization with pivoting is used, as implemented in the SUPERLU library (Li et al. 1999; Demmel et al. 1999), and the PETSCC library (Balay et al. 2013) is used for matrix arithmetics.
-Note that due to the dependency of the integral constraint on k, the number of LU factorizations is multiplied by K. The cost of these factorizations is considerable, and they are tractable only under the condition that $N_y$ is not too large.
+In order to solve the two resulting square linear systems efficiently, a parallel shared memory direct solver based on sparse LU factorization with pivoting is used, as implemented in the SuperLU library (Demmel, Gilbert & Li 1999; Li et al. 1999), and the PETSc library (Balay et al. 2013) is used for matrix arithmetic.
+Note that, owing to the dependence of the integral constraint on k, the number of LU factorizations is multiplied by $N_x$ .
+The cost of these factorizations is considerable, and they are tractable only under the condition that $N_x$ and $N_y$ are not too large.

 To cope with the huge scale disparity between the bulk of the channel and the BL, we therefore have to use non-uniform grids in the y direction.
 During the first phase of the flow evolution, the BL is expected to follow Prandtl's scaling.
-The total number of grid points is fixed to $N{y,1}=385$ .
-The grid spacing is set to a certain value $\Delta{y_P,1}$ between 0 and which corresponds to the BL thickness as can be estimated from the Prandtl calculations, and the remaining points are uniformly spread up to y = 1/2, with spacing $\Delta{y_E,1}$ .
+The total number of grid points is fixed to $N{y,1} = 385$ .
+The grid spacing is set to a certain value $\Delta{yp,1}$ between 0 and which corresponds to the BL thickness as can be estimated from the Prandtl calculations, and the remaining points are uniformly spread up to y = 1/2, with spacing $\Delta{y{E},1}$ .

-$$L_1 = 166 \,\mathrm{Re}^{-1/2} L$$ .
+$$L_1 = 166Re^{-1/2}L, (3.4)$$